chenyong2github/UnrealEngine/Engine/Plugins/Experimental/PythonScriptPlugin/SphinxDocs/PythonAPI_docs_readme.txt

 Use the same command-line as above with -NoHTML added:

--run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -NoHTML -EnableAllPlugins -ExceptPlugins="MixedRealityCaptureFramework,Oodle,RenderDocPlugin,OculusAvatar,VoiceChat"
+-run=PythonOnlineDocs -NoShaderCompile -IncludeEngine -NoHTML -EnableAllPlugins

 Ensure Python is installed